Lemongrass a hardy plant

-Using one stalk without the blade leaves, maybe 5″ inches or so, smashed it with a blunt object, hammer, or meat tenderizer whatever your fancy.
-I use a mortar pestle it’s easier for me.
-Or I carefully pick 3 leaves, bend it into 4″ inches a couple of times and tie it off with the ends of the leaves.
-Viola, you got a bow of lemongrass leaves ready to be put into your soup.
+Using one stalk without the blade, cut it into, maybe 5″ inches or so, smashed it with a blunt object, hammer, or meat tenderizer whatever your fancy.
+I use a pestle it’s easier for me.
+Or carefully pick 3 blades, bend it into 4″ inches a couple of times and tie it off with the ends of the blades.
+Viola, you got a bow of lemongrass blades ready to be put into your boil soup.

-I grabbed a few stalks mince it for a bit and fried it on oil until crispy take it out of the oil, let it cool and use it as garnish.
 Hmong people are a crazy bunch.
-We dip the end of the lemongrass in salt and eat it with rice and water! yeah, crazy right?
+We dip the root end of the lemongrass in salt and eat it with rice and water! yeah, crazy right?
 But, I tell ya it is so good.
 Well, okay depends on who you asked I guess.
 My husband the Mexican thinks I’m crazy.
 LOL.

 A list of what you’ll need

-- newspaper option to wrap your lemongrass leaves.
+- Newspaper optional to wrap your lemongrass leaves.

-- A box of 1-gallon self-locking bags (optional) where I live we still can get plastic bags from the grocery store.
-I use those.
+- A box of 1-gallon self-locking bags (optional.)
+Where I live we still can get plastic bags without paying from them from the grocery store.

 - Trash can.
 You can put it in your compost bin.

-Don’t forget that, caps, sunglasses, and tanning lotion.
+Don’t forget your, cap, sunglass, and tanning lotion.
 Just kidding.
-SPF Sunblock, any SPF up to 100.
+SPF Sunblock, any SPF up to 100+.
 I swear some people have no sense of humor.

 Harvesting the lemongrass

 Lemongrass is pretty hardy.
-Like I said earlier I usually harvest mine every year.
-I have bags and bags of them from one bush.
+They can take some beating.
+I have bags and bags of them from just one bush.
 However, I’m not so lucky this year.
-While the sun walked into my garden and without water to control his touch my lemongrass was scorched a little.
+While the heat came into my garden and without water to cool his touch my lemongrass was scorched.

-Yesterday, I thinned them out and I have some that I want to plant in a different area this time.
+Yesterday, I thinned mine out and I have some that I want to plant in a different area this time.

-The first thing you want to do is wear some heavy-duty gloves because the lemongrass leaves are sharp.
-I don’t know how many times I’ve been sliced by one of them.
-You should pull them out one by one right from the root ball making sure the roots are still in tack.
-You want to leave some roots in tack.
-I’ll tell you why later.
+The first thing you want to do is wear some heavy-duty gloves because the lemongrass blades are sharp.
+I don’t know how many times I’ve been sliced by them.
+Pull the lemongrass stalk out one at a time right from the root ball.

-Pulling all the brown or dead blade leaf off of the stalk.
+Take out all the brown or dead blades off of the stalk.
 Have kitchen scissors or a sharp knife handy.
-You want to use that to either cut the leaves off later.
-You can keep the leaves for soup later on.
-So you have your leaf pile and your stalk pile.
-Don’t cut the roots and leaves off of them just yet.
+You are going to use those tools to cut the blades off later.
+Once you finished cleaning the dead stuff off.
+Then cut the blades off the stalk, right where the blades and stalk separate.
+You can save the blades for future soup.
+So you have your blade pile and your stalk pile.

-Pile them up on the ground after removing all the dead leaves.
+Pile them up in two piles, stalk pile and blade pile.
 Okay now let’s see… Oh, nice pile.
 Yep, beautiful.